 The resulting still image or video footage can be placed on your video editor’s timeline as a background for text or other graphics.

 What all three methods have in common is that they just require a little creative thought, but nothing too strenuous.
-We just need to ditch what we think everyday objects look like and look at them a different way.
+We just need to ditch what we think everyday objects look like and look at them in an unusual way.

 Method 1 – Unfamiliar or familiar objects shot in an unfamiliar way